sithumonline/nallamale-courier-service/README.md

 ### Backend

-- Javaspring/Golang/.NET
+- Javascript/Golang/.NET
 - MongoDB

-Backend will be developed using microservices architecture.
+Backend will be developed using microservices architecture because,

+- We can scale, deploy and maintain each service independently
+- We can use different tech stacks for each service

 When we comes to languages, we will be using Javaspring, Golang or .NET.
 We will be using MongoDB as the database.
+We chose MongoDB because rapidly changing requirements and it is easy to scale.

+Javascript backend framework: Express.js
+Golang backend framework: Gin
+.NET backend framework: ASP.NET Core

+PubSub: Kafka

 ## Design